 This book is unique because it incorporates a beautiful story about family, friendship and finding yourself alongside a highly imaginative gaming/ dream-sequence thread.

 The strong quest element to this story and the clever use of flashbacks to mum’s childhood would make this an interesting text to study with pupils.
-The setting descriptions (based on memories from the author’s own childhood) are vividly composed and give a fantastic sense of place – something children could try and mimic in their own writing.
+The setting descriptions (based on memories from the author’s childhood) are vividly composed and give a fantastic sense of place – something children could try and imitate in their writing.

 I would use this book across in the upper juniors, either as a class read or as a novel to study in greater depth.

 Copyright: Just Imagine Story Centre Ltd 2012-2021.
 All rights reserved.